ZupIT/beagle-docs/content/en/home/Get Started/Installing Beagle/Android.md

 ---
 title: Android
 weight: 6
-description: "Here, you'll find how to make Android's configuration to install Beagle."
+description: "You will find here how to make Android's configuration to install Beagle."
 ---

 ---